-When the drive chain becomes extremely dirty, it should be cleaned prior to lubrication.
+When the drive chain becomes extremely dirty, it should be removed and cleaned prior to lubrication.

-- 1. Clean the side surfaces of the chain with a dry cloth. - Do not brush the rubber O-rings.
-Brushing will damage them.
-Use of a solvent may also damage the O-rings. - 2.
+- 1. Remove the master link retaining clip (1) with pliers.
+Do not bend or twist the clip.
+Remove the master link.
+Remove the drive chain - 2.
+Clean the drive chain with a non-flammable (high flash point) solvent such as kerosene not gasoline-and allow it to dry. - 3.
 Inspect the drive chain for possible wear or damage.
 Replace the drive chain if it has damaged rollers, loose fitting links, or otherwise appears unserviceable.
-Replacement chain: DID 520VD2
+Replacement chain: